corywilkerson/gh-here/README.md

 # gh-here

-A local GitHub-like file browser for viewing code in your terminal.
+A local GitHub-like file browser for viewing and exploring codebases in your browser.
 Launch it in any folder to get a beautiful web-based directory browser with syntax highlighting and powerful navigation features.

+## Why?

+TUIs (Terminal User Interfaces) like Claude Code, Google Gemini CLI, and Cursor are becoming very popular tools for working on codebases, but they don't provide a visual view into the directories and files themselves. gh-here exists to fill that gap, so you can easily explore your project files in a familiar GitHub-esque browser GUI.

 ## Installation

-You can run gh-here directly with npx (no installation required):
+Run gh-here directly with npx (no installation required):

 ```bash
 npx gh-here